-Your student id card is your proof of identity but also allows you access to your residence and all academic buildings, as well as use of the student printer / photocopier / scanner.
+Your student ID card is your proof of identity but also allows you access to your residence and all academic buildings.

 Computers And Internet Access

 Each student receives an account on the College network and can use this account to save documents on the server and to access the internet.
 All students are provided with a UWC Robert Bosch email account. it serves as the student's official school email address and must be checked daily.